iraseidman/USA_Food_Insecurity_Analysis/README.md

 ---
 ### Conclusions and Recommendations

 Food insecurity is a challenge faced by many Americans due to a wide array of contributing factors.
 The above analysis incorporated a variety of machine learning algorithms to best capture the influence of these factors for predicting food insecurity at the county level across the United States.
 Ultimately, a linear regression was the best performing model and could account for 93% of the variability in our data.
 This production model identified disability rates, child poverty rates, fair/poor health rates, and housing-related issues as the greatest contributing factors towards food insecurity.
 To reduce food insecurity, it is our recommendation that public policy be framed such that these issues be alleviated to the greatest extent possible by targeting these areas of highest correlation and further exploring the extent of causative relationships.

 Additionally, time series modeling at the state level demonstrates the extent to which food insecurity will evolve going forward based on past trends.
 This enables the identification of locations where communities are at greatest risk of continued or worsening food insecurity.
 With this information in mind, policy can be guided to best allocate resources to areas in need of assistance.
-Our time series modeling suggests that areas in the Deep South and several states in the West, including New Mexico and Utah, will continue to experience food insecurity challenges, which warrants further investigation to better understand contributing causes and potential solutions.
+Our time series modeling suggests that areas in the Deep South and several western states, including New Mexico and Utah, will continue to experience food insecurity challenges.
+This warrants further investigation to better understand contributing causes and potential solutions.